SpiNNakerManchester/SpiNNer/docs/source/spinner-wiring-guide.rst

 	                        specify the hostname of a BMP to use to communicate with SpiNNaker boards in the given frame

+	SpiNNaker proxy connection details:
+	  --proxy HOSTNAME      specify the hostname of a spinner-proxy-server instance to use to communicate with the SpiNNaker system
+	  --proxy-port PORT     specify the port to connect to spinner-proxy-server with (default: 6512)

 	wire subset selection:
 	  These arguments allow the specificiation of subsets of wires to install, for example, selecting only particular wires within a particular cabinet